eddy-qiu/eddyqiu-mindmap/content/eddyqiu/Internships.md

 Right now it is July 25, 2023, but I have already started to prepare and apply for summer 2024 internships.
 Right now it is mostly bigger companies and big hedge funds that are looking for interns (which I have almost 0 shot at) but I have made sure to apply to a lot of positions/programs that will maximize my chances.

+Recently taking the CMSC389O - Coding Interview course at UMD